rusinikita/blog/content/page/teamsites/index.md

 ## Secure share news feed

-Create private blog for company or closed community:
+Create a private blog for a company or closed community:

-1. Generate website from markdown files;
+1. Generate a website from Markdown files;
-2. Host it privately and share invite link;
+2. Host it privately and share the invite link;
-3. View page reading statistic.
+3. View pageview stats.

 ![Blist Hugo theme](can_do_company_blog.png)
 {{< /tab >}}